-Chances are, you chose the direction of your e-commerce site’s design by aligning the website design with your brand, your brand’s colors, and the aesthetics that your audiences responds to.
+Chances are, you chose the direction of your e-commerce site’s design by aligning the website design with your brand, your brand’s colors, and the aesthetics that your audiences respond to.
 While incorporating your brand’s aesthetic is a must for any e-commerce site, using basic behavioral psychology principles can improve your conversions more than any carefully-chosen font or well-placed banner.

 How Websites “Nudge” You Into Certain Purchase Decisions

 For example, “anchoring” is a behavioral principle that states that when humans don’t know how much money they should spend on a product, they look for context clues to help make their decision.
-How much a product costs might depend on things like quality and features, but shoppers decide how much to pay by looking at that product in comparison to other similar models.
+How much a product costs might depend on quality and features, but shoppers decide how much to pay by looking at that product compared to other similar models.
 If you currently present your products as a choice of a few options, try adding an “extreme” at the top end of your options.
 Most consumers will gravitate towards the middle ground.

 Finally, use defaults to guide your audience towards the action you want them to take.
 Our brains appreciate default choices because that means we don’t have to waste time or energy on small decisions.
 You can use this principle in your e-commerce site by making the preferred action the default choice.
-For example, have the subscribe box to your newsletter pre-checked, or have your customers “opt-out” of adding an extra purchase to their cart in order to qualify for free shipping rather than “opt-in” to that.
+For example, have the subscribe box to your newsletter pre-checked, or have your customers “opt-out” of adding an extra purchase to their cart to qualify for free shipping rather than “opt-in” to that.